Chapter 7 Global and local spatial autocorrelation

 #Read a geojson file with Manchester wards

-manchester_ward <- st_read("data/wards.geojson")
+<- st_read("data/wards.geojson") manchester_ward

 ## Reading layer `wards' from data source